 Richard Wayne Penniman, better as Little Richard, was, for a time, one of the biggest stars in the world.
 And he is certainly one of the seminal figures in the development of rock and roll.
 Both flamboyant and charismatic, he set the bar for the showmanship that would be mimicked by artists for the next two generations.

 In 2000, Penniman was the subject of the movie Little Richard, which chronicled his life.
-He continued to record even through his 80th birthday.
-Penniman suffered a heart attack in 2013 and later a stroke, but has appeared in public from time to time to promote charitable causes.
+He continued to perform and to record even through his 80th birthday.
+He suffered a heart attack in 2013 and later a stroke, but has appeared in public from time to time to promote charitable causes.